0neGal/msg/README.md

 The main objective of this was instead of creating functions inside my scripts for making good looking output I made this script to unify it.

 Outside of that you can also color the actual message with escape sequences.
 Meaning if you want part of the message red you can add `\e[31m` somewhere and to stop the read add `\e[0m` so `msg "An error occured in \e[31mscript\e[0m fix it" error` would produce and error message where the word "script" is in red.
 For more info on this read up on terminal codes, [here's](https://wiki.bash-hackers.org/scripting/terminalcodes) a good place to get a good grip on how it works.

+## Options

+As of right now the decision is to not have any command line arguments outside of `--test` which prints the example message shown above.
+Which also means all the customization won't be done with command line arguments.
+Instead it'll be done with environment variables.

+That way scripts unless they're evil won't be able to overwrite it as well.

+However an issue arises if the user wants (as an example) their warning msg prefix to be "WARNING!!" instead of "Warning:" and a script needs to provide a different message that isn't an warning message but still needs to be in yellow.
+Lets say the script provides "Issue:" as the third argument, that'll change the "Warning:" to "Issue:"

+But as you can guess this would mean when an error comes up it says "WARNING!!" but when this script uses it's own method it'll show just "Issue:" and it might seem out of place.

+Perhaps the best idea is just to encourage developers not to provider their own prefix.